jamespeterschinner/typescript-field-validation/README.md

 To specify a field as being required simply use that fields name.
 To specify a sub field on a field use dot notation `field.subField`.
 To specify a required field for every object in a field that is an array use `[]`.
 For example `fieldOne[].subField` would mean that `fieldOne` is an array and every member of that array needs to have a `subField`.

-The array notation is only required when accessing a subField on that array, meaning that if an object has a field `a` which is an array, then there is no need to indicate this with the array notation.

 <br/>

 ## Example usage